BenjaminSchwessinger/Bacter-Tutorial/README.md

 will report on the progress of creating the summary tree.
 As there are only a few hundred ARGs present in our log file, this process should only take a few seconds.
 Once it is complete, press the Close button.
-You can also exit the AppStore.
+You can also exit the AppLauncher.

 Loading the file summary.tree in IcyTree should produce something similar to the following figure.
 (Edges have been coloured by "locus", and labelled with